syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Change toolbar item visibility

-You can hide or show the toolbar items by specifying their icon names and setting the boolean values to true or false.
+Hide or show the toolbar items by specifying their icon names and setting the boolean values to true or false.

-N> You can customize an icon by specifying its `Name`.
+N> Customize an icon by specifying its `Name`.

 {% tabs %}